 Exceptions, where other coordinate reference systems than those listed in 1.3.1, 1.3.2 or 1.3.3 may be used, are:

-1. Other coordinate reference systems may be specified for specific spatial data themes in this Annex.
+1. Other coordinate reference systems may be specified for specific spatial data themes in this Annex or by endorsement of the EC expert group on INSPIRE maintenance and implementation.

 2. For regions outside of continental Europe, Member States may define suitable coordinate reference systems.

-The geodetic codes and parameters needed to describe these coordinate reference systems and to allow conversion and transformation operations shall be documented and an identifier shall be created, according to EN ISO 19111 and ISO 19127.
+The geodetic codes and parameters needed to describe these other coordinate reference systems and to allow conversion and transformation operations shall be documented and an identifier shall be created in a coordinate systems register established and operated by the Commission, according to EN ISO 19111 and ISO 19127.

 1.4.
 Coordinate Reference Systems used in the View Network Service